meg-gutshall/revealing-rails-magic-with-enums/pages/05-describing-an-enum.md

 ## Describing an Enum Attribute

-- Describe an enum attribute
-  - The enum attribute’s values map to integers in the database
+An enum is a special attribute that maps to an integer value in the table in the database.

 ```sh {hide|*}
 rails generate migration AddLocationToMeetings location:integer